nicoverbruggen/phiki/UPGRADE-2.x.md

 ## High impact

-### Minimum PHP version increased to PHP 8.4

-PHP 8.4 uses a newer version of the PCRE2 engine which adds basic support for variable-length lookbehind assertions.
-This is something that was mentioned in the `README` of Phiki 1.x as a huge limitation when it comes to supporting more complicated TextMate grammars since other engines like Oniguruma and ECMAScript support "true" variable-length lookbehinds.

-By bumping Phiki's minimum PHP version to PHP 8.4 we can truly take advantage of this functionality and improve compatibility across the board.

 ### Grammar changes

 In order to improve Phiki's reliabilty when it comes to processing input text and outputting accurate HTML, we've made the decision to strip back the grammars that Phiki ships with.